A short day brought me to the town of Winter Park, rather than Fraser, and I did not go to Denver today as planned.

 Now in Frasier, I got lunch at a Mexican restaurant, Azteca.
 While there, I learned that my train, which was supposed to depart at 3:50 pm, had been delayed six hours.
 With a three hour transit time to Denver, that would mean I’d arrive there well after midnight — assuming the train didn’t become further delayed.

-Not really wanting to arrive in Denver that late and pay for a hotel room for basically half a night when there was a much cheaper option in Winter Park, I investigated other options.
+Not really wanting to arrive in Denver that late and pay for a hotel room for half a night when Winter Park was much cheaper, I investigated other options.
 Discovering there was a cheap bus that would take me to Denver tomorrow morning, I called my hotel to see if they’d let me cancel the first night of my reservation.
 They were happy to do so, free-of-charge, probably because of the reason for the change.

 Amtrak wasn’t quite so helpful, and I got stuck with a cancellation fee on the train ride.